gvwilson/sensibleadventures/short-stories/arecibo.md

 "Come on."

 They follow the god-king into the desert.
-At first Second Bird thinks he is headed for the fortress that the highlanders built when they first swept down over the valleys, but he walks past it without a glance.
+At first Second Bird thinks he is leading them to the fortress the highlanders built when they first swept down over the valleys, but he walks past it without a glance.
 That leaves the towers,
-thirteen of them in a row on a ridge looking west, each one built at a cost of dozens of lives.
+thirteen of them on a ridge looking west, each one built out of stone and the lives of the First People.

-Others join them,
+Others join them.
-some carrying spears,
+Some carry spears,
 others with whatever tools they were using when the earth shook.
-Two men have thought to bring a net like the one Fast Rock and his companions used to ensnare the god-king on the day of the rising, and an old woman has a pouch of herbs and a needle and thread for wounds.
+Two men have thought to bring a net like the one Fast Rock and his companions used to snare the god-king all those years ago, and an old woman has a pouch of herbs for wounds.

-Ten twenties of twenties of strides bring them to the stairs leading up to the first tower.
-Second Bird counts each step automatically and wonders for a moment if the number being so clean is some kind of sign.

-The god-king stands alone at the top of the tower.
+By the time they reach the towers the god-king has climbed the tallest one.
 "Should we set an ambush?" one of the men carrying the net hisses at Fast Rock.

 The old man snorts.
 "How?"
 There is no way to get above the tower stairs and nothing to hide behind.

-He gestures at the nearest men.
+Fast Rock spits on the ground and gestures at the nearest men.
 "Spread out.
 When he comes down, you three get behind him, but wait for my word.
 We must all attack at once."